 Flowering Dogwood trees can be easily grown from seed, however 99.9999% of the seedlings that sprout will be Cornus Florida, which is White Flowering Dogwood.
-It doesnít matter if you collect the seeds from a White Dogwood or a Pink Dogwood, the seedlings are likely to be white.
+It doesn’t matter if you collect the seeds from a White Dogwood or a Pink Dogwood, the seedlings are likely to be white.

 Dogwood trees begin producing seeds right after the petals drop from the flowers.
-Itís a slow process that takes all summer.
+It’s a slow process that takes all summer.
 By late summer the seeds begin to turn red, which means they are just about mature.
 Don’t pick them too early or the embryo will not be fully developed and they will not be viable.
 When the seeds are fully developed they will begin to fall from the tree, and at that time you can begin to pick them.

 Once they are separated slowly add water to the pail until it over flows, allowing the water to flow over the edge of the pail slowly.
 The viable seeds should sink to the bottom of the pail, while the pulp should float to the top.
 Allow the pulp to float out of the pail until you have nothing but clean seeds laying on the bottom of the pail.

 Drain the water and spread the seeds out on a table to dry.
 Once dry the seeds can be stored in a cool dry place.
 They will keep this way for some time.

 Because Dogwood seeds have a very hard outer coating on the seed, they need to be pretreated or stratified before they will germinate.
 This process softens the outer coating so that water and oxygen can enter, initiating the germination process.

 One technique requires that you decide what day next spring you would like to plant the seeds and then counting backwards on your calendar for 210 days to start the stratification process.
 Here in the north May 15 is a good target date for planting because by then we should be safe from frost.
 You don’t want Mother Nature to do them in before they even have a chance.

 210 days from May 15 would put you around Oct.
 15 to start the stratification process.
 To stratify the seeds using this technique simply place them in a plastic bag with some moist (not wet!) peat moss, or a mixture of moist peat and sand.
 Poke some holes in the bag, you don’t want it air tight.
 Store them in this mixture at room temperature for a period of 105 days.

 After 105 days move them to your refrigerator for another 105 days.
 Don’t put them way in the back where they might freeze.
 You want them cool, but not frozen.
 After 105 days of storage in the refrigerator they should be ready to plant outside.
 Just time it so that you get them outside just after the danger of frost has past.

 While the seeds are being stored check them weekly, if you have fungus growing in the bag sprinkle a little fungicide in.
 Near the end of the storage period you should be checking for germination, as soon as 10% of the seeds have germinated they should be planted out.
-If itís too early, plant them in a flat indoors, just make sure they get plenty of sunlight.
+If it’s too early, plant them in a flat indoors, just make sure they get plenty of sunlight.

 To plant them simply sprinkle the entire contents of the bag on top of the soil and spread it out.
 Sprinkle some light soil over top.
-Do not plant the seeds too deep. ľĒ of soil over top is all you want.
+Do not plant the seeds too deep. ¼” of soil over top is all you want.
 Water them thoroughly after planting, then allow the soil to dry out before watering again.
 Make sure you plant them in an area that drains well, you don’t want them in soggy soil or they will rot.